TJC-LP/grata-python/README.md

-# Grata Python API library
+# Grata Python API Library (Unofficial)

 [![PyPI version](https://img.shields.io/pypi/v/grata.svg)](https://pypi.org/project/grata/)

+**⚠️ Disclaimer**: This is an **unofficial** library for accessing the Grata REST API, maintained by [TJC L.P.](https://tjclp.com/) It is **not affiliated with [Grata](https://grata.com)**.
+Use at your own discretion.

-The unofficial Grata Python library provides convenient access to the Grata REST API from any Python 3.8+ application.
-The library includes type definitions for all request params and response fields, and offers both synchronous and asynchronous clients powered by [httpx](https://github.com/encode/httpx).
+The Grata Python API library provides easy access to the Grata REST API for Python 3.8+ applications.
+It includes:

-It is generated with [Stainless](https://www.stainlessapi.com/).

-> [!IMPORTANT]
+- Typed request parameters and response fields.
+- Synchronous and asynchronous clients powered by [httpx](https://github.com/encode/httpx).
+- Automatic retries and error handling.

-> This library is managed by [TJC L.P.](https://tjclp.com/) and is not affilliated with [Grata](https://grata.com)
+This library was generated with [Stainless](https://www.stainlessapi.com/).

 ## Documentation